ntustison/Histograms/Text/stitched.md

 mappings between corresponding structural features found within the histograms themselves (e.g., peaks and valleys).
 For example, structural MRI, such as T1-weighted neuroimaging, utilizes the well-known relative intensities of major tissues types (i.e., cerebrospinal fluid (CSF), gray matter (GM), and white matter(WM)), which characteristically correspond to visible histogram peaks, as landmarks to determine the nonlinear intensity mapping between histograms.
 However, in hyperpolarized gas imaging of the lung, no such characteristic structural features exist, generally speaking, between histograms.
 This is most likely due to the primarily functional utility (vs. anatomical) nature of these images.
-The approach used by some groups [@Cooley:2010aa;@Kirby:2012aa] of employing some variant of the well-known k-means algorithm as a clustering strategy [@Hartigan:1979aa] to minimize the within-class variance of its intensities can be viewed as an alternative optimization strategy for determining a nonlinear mapping between histograms for a clinically-based MR intensity standardization.
+The approach used by some groups [@Cooley:2010aa;@Kirby:2012aa] of employing some variant of the well-known k-means algorithm as a clustering strategy [@Hartigan:1979aa] to minimize the within-class variance of its intensities can be viewed as an alternative optimization strategy for determining a nonlinear mapping between histograms for a possible approach to MR intensity standardization.
 K-means does constitute an algorithmic approach with additional degrees of flexibility and sophistication over linear binning as it employs basic prior knowledge in the form of a generic clustering desideratum for optimizing a type of MR intensity standardization.[^1]

 [^1]: The prior knowledge for histogram mapping is the general machine learning heuristic of clustering samples based on the minimizing within-class distance while simultaneously maximizing the between-class distance.
 In the case of k-means, this "distance" is the intensity variance.

+Similar to k-means, fuzzy c-means seeks to minimize the within-class sample variance but includes a per-sample membership weighting [@Bezdek:1981aa].
+Later innovations included the incorporation of spatial considerations using membership values of the local voxel neighborhood [@Chuang:2006aa].
+Both k-means and fuzzy spatial c-means were compared for segmentation of hyperpolarized He-3 and Xe-129 images in [@Hughes:2018aa] with the latter evidencing improved performance over the former which is due, at least in part, to the additional spatial considerations.
+Despite relatively good performance, however, fuzzy c-means also seeks cluster membership in the histogram (i.e., intensity-only) domain with only simplistic neighborhood modeling during optimization.

 Histogram-based optimization is used in conjunction with spatial considerations in the segmentation algorithm detailed in [@Tustison:2011aa].
-Based on a well-established iterative approach originally used for NASA satellite image processing and subsequently appropriated for brain tissue segmentation in [@Vannier:1985aa], a GMM is used to model the intensity clusters of the histogram with class modulation in the form of probabilistic voxelwise label considerations, i.e., MRF modeling,  within image neighborhoods [@Besag:1986aa] using the expectation-maximization (EM) algorithm [@Dempster:1977aa].
+Based on a well-established iterative approach originally used for NASA satellite image processing and subsequently appropriated for brain tissue segmentation in [@Vannier:1985aa], a GMM is used to model the intensity clusters of the histogram with class modulation in the form of probabilistic voxelwise label considerations, i.e., MRF modeling,  within image neighborhoods [@Besag:1986aa] optimized with the expectation-maximization (EM) algorithm [@Dempster:1977aa].
 Initialization for this particular application is in the form of k-means clustering.
-This has the advantage, in contrast to k-means and the other algorithms outlined, that it does not use hard intensity thresholds for distinguishing class labels which demonstrates robustness to certain imaging distortions, such as noise.
+This has the advantage, in contrast to k-means, that it does not use hard intensity thresholds for distinguishing class labels which demonstrates robustness to certain imaging distortions, such as noise.
 However, as we will demonstrate, this algorithm is also flawed in that it implicitly assumes, incorrectly, that meaningful structure is found, and can be adequately characterized, within the associated image histogram in order to optimize a multi-class labeling.
 In particular, this algorithm is susceptible to MR nonlinear intensity artefacts.

 Additionally, many of these segmentation algorithms use N4 bias correction [@Tustison:2010ac], an extension of the nonuniform intensity normalization (N3)